Frequently Asked Questions

 - If you want someone to see all your information, you can download this Authorization for Release of Health Information Pursuant to HIPAA (English, Spanish, Chinese).
-Then fill out the form and send it back to Member Services for processing.
-Or call Member Services and they will mail you a form to fill out and return.
+Then, fill out the form and send it back to us for processing.
+Or call us and we will mail you a form to fill out and return.

 VNSNY CHOICE Total